The Scaliger (Sinking) Castle in Sirmione, Lake Garda, Italy

 Just walking over the bridge to enter the city, (or should we say fortress) of Sirmione, made us feel like we were in a fairytale.
-Then to see this beautiful castle in person with a real moat and drawbridges solidified every fairytale feeling.
+Then to see Scaliger Castle in person with a real moat and drawbridges solidified every fairytale feeling.

 The Scaliger Castle was built in the 13th century and though it is nicknamed the sinking castle, it is actually just a rare example of medieval port fortification.
-The castle was used by the fleet of the Scaliger family and was strategically placed in the perfect location that provided great protection from their enemies and locals.
-Not only was the castle built within the lake on the peninsula, but it also had a moat, which had only two drawbridges for entry.
-What was once used for protection and a symbol of powerful militia, it is now a beautiful landmark that draws tourists to walk inside the castle and live out their childhood fairytale dreams.
+The castle was used by the fleet of the Scaliger family.
+It was strategically placed in the perfect location that provided great protection from their enemies and locals.
+Not only is Scaliger Castle built within the lake on the peninsula, but it also has a moat with two drawbridges for entry.
+What was once used for protection and a symbol of powerful militia, is now a beautiful landmark.
+Tourists can now walk inside the castle and live out their childhood fairytale dreams.

 Guests are allowed to roam the grounds of the castle on their own for only €4 per person.
 Though the castle is beautiful on the ground floor, it is spectacular from the above.
 Once you walk 150 steps up to the tower you get magnificent views of Lake Garda and the city of Sirmione.
 We can see why the Scaliger family and fleet were so keen on protecting this castle and city.